umontreal-simul/latnetbuilder/README.md

 * `lib` contains the LatNet Builder and LatticeTester libraries (LatticeTester is an embedded dependency of the LatNet Builder library)
 * `share/doc/latnetbuilder/` contains the HTML documentation
 * `share/doc/latnetbuilder/examples` contains examples on using the LatNet Builder library
-* `share/latnetbuilder` and `share/latticetester` contain examples some data files used by the libraries
+* `share/latnetbuilder` and `share/latticetester` contain some data files used by the libraries

 ### Installing with conda